Skip to main content

 Common mistakes and how to fix them

 These common prompting mistakes map directly to the S.I.M.P.L.E. principles.
-Use this as a reference when your prompts aren’t working as expected.
+Use this table as a quick reference when prompts are not working as expected.

 Mistake:

-• “Nice” is subjective and open to interpretation
+“Nice” is subjective and open to interpretation.
+Rocket does not know what “nice” means to you.

 Fix: